benb116/Etch/ME/README.md

 Some notes about specific parts:

 * The shell is made from 18 3D printed pieces mounted to an 80/20 frame, then wrapped in a vinyl ashesive sheet.
-This isn't the best way to make a frame like this, but it was the best way to make one with the tools I had during quarantine.
+This isn't the best way to make a frame like this, but it was the best way to make one cheaply with the tools I had during quarantine.
 * The 80/20 crossbar rests on the top of the TV, and ribs help position the shell on the TV.
-* Because I didn't trust an interference fit to hold the large knobs on the small stepper motor D-shafts (and the exposed length of the shafts was fairly short), I machined two shaft couplers.
-The couplers have built in set screws to hold the motor D-shafts and fit more snuggly into the knobs.
 * The knobs are 3D printed and designed to not require supports if printed face down.
 Consider reducing infill and increasing the wall thickness to decrease the print time.
-* 3D printed brackets hold the motors to the TV because I did not want the frame to support their weight and forces.
+* 3D printed brackets hold the motors to the TV because I did not want the frame or shell to support their weight and forces.
 Because TVs have no mounting features, the brackets are adhered to the TV using VHB.
 * Thin spacer parts separate the Motor Boards from the motors and ensure that the magnetic sensor is correctly spaced.

 ## Bill of Materials